CJDevWorks/cpp-notes/inline_const_static/definite-answer-to-inline-in-c++.md

 compiler to inline your functions. extern, static, inline are linkage directives, used almost exclusively by the linker, not the compiler.

-It is said that inline hints to the compiler that you think the function should be inlined.
-That may have been true in 1998, but a decade later the compiler needs no such hints.
-Not to mention humans are usually wrong when it comes to optimizing code, so most compilers flat out ignore the 'hint'.

 static the variable/function name cannot be used in other compilation units.
 Linker needs to make sure it doesn't accidentally use a statically defined variable/function from another compilation unit.